AC Milan Europa League ban: Serie A giants kicked out of continental competition due to FFP breaches | Goal.com

 AC Milan kicked out of Europa League due to FFP breaches

-AC Milan have been excluded from the 2019-20 Europa League as a result of Financial Fair Play breaches, the Court of Arbitration for Sport as announced.
+AC Milan have been excluded from the 2019-20 Europa League as a result of Financial Fair Play breaches, the Court of Arbitration for Sport has announced.

 The Serie A giants will play no part in continental competition during the upcoming campaign, despite having secured a fifth-place finish last season.